XI Visit a new development bank - ExBulletin

 XI Visit a new development bank

-Rousseff led the four vice-presidents of the bank and other employees to welcome XI on arrival.
+Rousseff led the four vice-presidents and other employees of the bank to welcome XI when it arrives.

 XI congratulated Rousseff for her re -election as president of the new development bank, and noted that the bank is the first multilateral development institution in the world established and led by emerging markets and developing countries.